Processes and value

 Many of an organisation’s business processes provide routine support.

-A critical subset are strategically important and deliver value created by a business.
+A critical subset are strategically important and deliver the value created by a business.
 These are the core processes.
 The goals of these processes are crucially linked to the strategic objectives of the organisation.

 All organisations must continually find ways to incrementally improve business process performance.
 Many such approaches to improvement are inspired by ideas from Japanese manufacturing sectors.
 See, for example, the publication, ‘This is Lean’, by Modig.